E. M. Forster: Early life

 Forster, born at 6 Melcombe Place, Dorset Square, London NW1, which no longer stands, was the only child of the Anglo-Irish Alice Clara "Lily" (née Whichelo) and a Welsh architect, Edward Morgan Llewellyn Forster.
 He was registered as Henry Morgan Forster, but accidentally baptised Edward Morgan Forster.
 His father died of tuberculosis on 30 October 1880, before Forster's second birthday.
 His father's sisters helped his mother to raise him.
-The tension between his father's straight-laced, religious family and his doting mother influenced the themes of his work.
+The tension between his father's strait-laced, religious family and his doting mother influenced the themes of his work.

 Plaque and sundial at Rooks Nest in Stevenage, Hertfordshire, the childhood home remembered in Forster's novel Howards End.

 In 1883, he and his mother moved to Rooks Nest, near Stevenage, Hertfordshire, where they lived until 1893.
 This was to serve as a model for the house Howards End in his novel of that name.
 It is listed Grade I on the National Heritage List for England for historic interest and literary associations.
 Forster had fond memories of his childhood at Rooks Nest.
 He continued to visit the house into the later 1940s, and he retained the furniture all his life.